MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### Option 1: Manually install preview channels on machines

-Insider channels can be manually installed (either manually or through a deployed custom script) through the following enterprise links:
+Preview channels can be manually installed (either manually or through a deployed custom script) through the following enterprise links:

 | Channel | Link |
 | --- | --- |